apache/calcite/site/_docs/reference.md

 | TABLE          | Documented as part of FROM syntax
 | VARIANCE()     | In SqlStdOperatorTable, but not fully implemented
 | TO_NUMBER()    | Converts string_expr to a NUMBER data type
+| DATE_TRUNC()        | Returns date_value with the time portion of the day truncated to the unit specified by fmt
 | CONV()         | Converts the given number n from one base to another base
 | LPAD()         | Append paddingString to the beginning of the string
 | RPAD()         | Append paddingString to the end of the string